openstack/nova/api-guide/source/server_concepts.rst

   Refer to :nova-doc:`VM States <reference/vm-states.html>`.

 - task_state represents what is happening to the instance at the current moment.
-These tasks can be generic, such as 'spawning', or specific, such as 'block_device_mapping'.
+These tasks can be generic, such as `spawning`, or specific, such as `block_device_mapping`.
 These task states allow for a better view into what a server is doing.

 Server creation